icgc-dcc/dcc-docs/docs/cloud/repositories.md

 #### Obtaining Data Access

-Provided you have the proper permissions from DACO, you can download access keys for GNOS repositories from [the Annai Systems site](https://pancancer-token.annailabs.com/) using the "Sign in with Google" or "Sign in with OpenID" options depending on what email address is associate with your DACO account.
+Provided you have the proper permissions from DACO, you can download your access key for all the pancancer GNOS repositories from [the Annai Systems site](https://pancancer-token.annailabs.com/) using the "Sign in with Google" or "Sign in with OpenID" options depending on what email address is associate with your DACO account.
 If you have forgotten which email the account is tied to, or need any other form of assistance, contact the help desk at <help@annaisystems.com>.

 #### Download Client Operation